Azure/azure-sdk/docs/cpp/design.md

 ### Functions

+> TODO: Note _details applied from most recent meeting

 {% include requirement/MUST id="cpp-design-naming-funcname" %} name functions with all-lowercase.
-If part of the public API, start with `<svcname>_[<objname>_]`.
-If not, place the API in a "details" namespace.
+If part of the public API, place them in your SDK's namespace.
+If not, place the API in a "_details" namespace.
 For example:

 {% highlight cpp %}
 namespace azure::group::api {
-namespace details {
+namespace _details {
 // Part of the private API
 int64_t compute_hash(int32_t a, int32_t b);
-} // namespace details
+} // namespace _details

 // Part of the public API
 catherd_client catherd_create_client(char *herd_name);